joelkperkins/soft-boys-club-server/README.md

 ## <a name="configuration"></a>Configuration

-After cloning Guild Chat, you'll have a `config.js` file in your directory.
+After cloning SBC Server, you'll have a `config.js` file in your directory.
 In it, you'll see some rules configured like this:

 ```
 {